TopGirlCoder/decoder/README.md

 #Decoder
 github.com/topgirlcoder/decoder
 ##Summary
-Decoder is a function that takes a string as input, offsets each charater in the string by n, and returns the new string.
+Decoder is a function that takes a string as input, offsets each character in the string by n, and returns the new string.
 ##More about Decoder
 Decoder is written in JavaScript, utilizing an object function constructor and prototypes.
 String manipulation is accomplished utilizing ASCII decimals.
 Tests have been written utilizing Jasmine.

 Input: a string of letters, for example "abc".

-Output: a string of letters offset by 13, for example "nop".
+Output: a string of letters offset by n.
+If the default for n is 13, then the output for example would be "nop".

 ###Optimization: